maptiler/angular-template-maplibre-gl-js/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Instead of using or developing a custom map component you can use the [Anguar binding of maplibre-gl-js](https://maplibre.org/ngx-maplibre-gl/)
+Instead of using or developing a custom map component you can use the [Angular binding of maplibre-gl-js](https://maplibre.org/ngx-maplibre-gl/)